 I came to Maine in 1999 to lay my mother's ashes in the South Bridgton/Adams Pond cemetery with those of her husband's family, the Poors of Douglas Hill in Sebago.
 I was touched by the spirit of this beautiful state and its people and felt a strong draw to it but...I was in my 40's and it gets dark here at 4:00 o'clock in the fall and winter months and it just wasn't my time.
 Every person I met during that visit, however, said "you should have come a week earlier!
 You've just missed the Fryeburg Fair!"

 I returned to Texas and practiced law another 11 years.
 As a trial lawyer, I was required to select my vacation time months in advance to protect it from trial settings and so I planned to visit a friend in Tennessee and see the fall colors in October of 2010.
 My plans fell through and call it karma, serendipity or the big 2 x 4 of fate, but in the back of my mind a voice questioned "I wonder when that fair is in Maine this year?"
-Yep, you guessed it: the Fryeburg Fair in 2010 was happening the week I had saved out for my Tennessee trip so up I came again with my partner, Julie Astin, and the fair was great, the draw was much stronger for me to come here, and Julie was "on-board" - struck with Maine-fever too!
+Yep, you guessed it: the Fryeburg Fair in 2010 was happening the week I had saved out for my Tennessee trip so up I came again and the fair was great: the draw was much stronger for me to come here as I developed a severe case of Maine-fever.

-I returned home and thought, and researched, and toyed with the idea of innkeeping and in November of 2011, we attended an aspiring innkeeper's seminar with the B&B Team in Kennebunk, Maine.
-At the end of the seminar I asked if there was a property for us to see since we had a couple of extra days in the state.
-We were sent to Noble House Inn and it was everything I had described in my "wish-list" inn exercise I had done at the seminar!
+I returned home and thought, and researched, and toyed with the idea of innkeeping and in November of 2011, I attended an aspiring innkeeper's seminar with the B&B Team in Kennebunk, Maine.
+At the end of the seminar I asked if there was a property I should see since I had a couple of extra days in Maine.
+I was sent to Noble House Inn and it was everything I had described in the "wish-list" inn exercise I had done at the seminar!
 It was also in Bridgton, a town I'd visited 12 years earlier when I'd come to lay the ashes.
-The broker didn't know my Bridgton connection when he made the recommendation and it was simply too much coincidence for me: this was meant to be!
-So I put my home on the market, never figuring it would sell, in the market, at that time.
+Rick Wolf, my broker didn't know my Bridgton connection when he made the recommendation and it was simply too much coincidence for me: this was meant to be!
+So I put my home on the market, never figuring it would sell considering the market, at that time.
 It sold in 3 months!
-We made a trip back to Maine hoping against hope that Noble House Inn would still be available - it was - I think it was meant for me and was meant to be so, here I am, a Gulf-coast gal, happy to be here for my first Maine winter, happy to have Maine plates on my car, and jumping into the wonderful world of innkeeping at the best place on earth: Noble House Inn.
+I made a trip back to Maine hoping against hope that Noble House Inn would still be available - it was - I think it was meant for me and was meant to be so, here I am, a Gulf-coast gal, happy to be here for my first Maine winter, happy to have Maine plates on my car, and jumping into the wonderful world of innkeeping at the best place on earth: Noble House Inn.

 I am learning to Facebook among a myriad of other things I am learning but I am having a ball and meeting such wonderful people on this journey!
-Julie had planned to get an job outside the inn but she's gotten involved as well and we are working like mad but having a wonderful time.
+I am working like mad but having a wonderful time.
 Who could want for more?
 I mean, while the moving van was in the driveway, neighbors walked up with a fresh thermos of coffee, a cream pitcher, a sugar bowl, a coffee cake and a welcome to the neighborhood card!
 This is my kind of place and I hope to show the same kind of hospitality to every guest that we have the opportunity to host.

 The 1903 Winburn M. Staples House